What Is FIRST?

 First Lego League

 Challenges students to build a fully autonomous LEGO Mindstorms robot and to conduct a research project regarding a specific real-world issue.
-To learn more about our work with First Lego League teams visit our outreach page and go to the First Lego League tab.
+To learn more about our work with First Lego League teams visit our FIRST expansion page.

 First Lego League Jr.

-Challenges kids to construct models and conduct small projects related to a specific theme.
+Challenges students to construct models and conduct small projects related to a specific theme.
 This is an introductory program to STEM that appeals to kids through LEGO-building.